Effects of model misspecification on small area estimators: Simulations

 where $b_0 = 10$, $b_1 = 5$.
 Note that the slope in \eqref{sim_mod2} is not zero and it matches the linear relationship part of the assumed model \eqref{sim_mod1}.
 But still, we have slight misspecifications in the sense that the true model here also has a nonzero intercept.
 In addition, $e_{ij}$ is generated from the same normal distribution as described previously, and so we have the issue of heteroscedasticity as well.
 Three different values of $m$ are considered: $m = 40, 100$ or $400$, and $v_i$ is generated from normal distribution $N(0, 1)$.

 The results based on $K=1000$ simulations are displayed in Table \ref{tab:table2}.
-As expected, in this case EBLUP now performs much better than the direct estimator as the assumed model is closer to the true model.
-OBP-UNIT performs better than direct estimator for larger $m$, but performs worse than EBLUP in all situations.
-The performance of OBP-UC and OBP-FH is similar, especially both of them perform much better than OBP-UNIT and performs better than EBLUP for large $m$,
+As expected, in this case EBLUP-UNIT outperforms the direct estimator since the assumed model is closer to the true model and EBLUP can borrow strengths from other related areas.
+While OBP-UNIT was expected to perform comparably to EBLUP-UNIT in this scenario, our simulation results indicate that OBP-UNIT performs actually worse than EBLUP-UNIT in terms of the simulated MSPE.
+When $m=40$, the simulated MSPE for OBP-UNIT is similar to that of the DIRECT estimator, indicating poor performance.
+In contrast, both OBP-UC and EBLUP-UC show similar results, performing slightly better than EBLUP-UNIT when $m=100$ and $m=400$.
+OBP-FH demonstrates stable performance and performs better than OBP-UC and EBLUP-UC when $m=40$.